 Chia seeds seldom cause any serious health complications.
 However, be observant of the following side effects.

-- Gastrointestinal disturbance: The high fiber content of the seeds may cause diarrhea, bloating, flatulence, and intestinal gas in some mothers.
+- Gastrointestinal disturbance: Fiber rich foods like chia seeds may cause diarrhea, bloating, flatulence, and intestinal gas in some mothers.

 - Possible drug interaction: Excess consumption of chia seeds may cause unfavorable interactions with drugs meant for blood pressure and blood thinning (20).